-With Father’s Day set for this weekend, it got us thinking about dads and advice: What’s the best lesson you ever learned from your father, or a father figure in your life?
+With Father’s Day coming up, it got us thinking about dads and advice: What’s the best lesson you ever learned from your father, or a father figure in your life?

 “My dad, Andrew Harris, has given this advice specifically to married couples: ‘It’s better to make it right than to be right.’
 He says that oftentimes, we tend to focus on being right, rather than being at peace and moving forward.
 ‘There’s nothing to win.
 You’re on the same team.
 It does not matter who is right, but only that things are made right so that you can move forward together.’
 My entire family has held on to that advice, and shared it with countless others.
 To us, they are words to live by.” -- Melodi

 “This from my dad, Roger, on which I wrote my college admissions essays -- and got into every school to which I applied: ‘Buy the best shoes you can afford, for they will take you down all the paths of your life.
 They provide comfort, support, coverage, protection and adventure.
 Walk with pride, knowing you are traveling your own route.’” -- Rachel

 “It was more like a saying: ‘I will give you a hand up.
 I will not give you a hand out.’
 Because of this, it was instilled in me to work hard and do the best I can, and not to be afraid to ask for help -- just don’t ask for someone to do for you what you can do for yourself.” -- James H.